Unveiling the Ionized and Neutral ISM at z > 10 : The Origin of [O III] /[C II] Ratios from a Sub-parsec Resolution Radiative Transfer Simulation: Discussion

 \subsubsection{Role of numerical resolution and $f_{\rm obs}$ in reproducing high \OIII/\CII Ratios at $z>6$}

 In Figure~\ref{fig:OIII_CII_SFR_obs}, our simulated galaxies achieve the high \(\OIII/\CII\) ratios (\(\sim 3\text{--}30\)), reproducing the values observed at \(z>6\).
 In contrast, Figure~\ref{fig:OIII_CII_SFR_sim} shows that other simulations yield lower \(\OIII/\CII\) values, falling short of the high observed ratios at \(z>6\).
 A likely reason for this discrepancy is our exceptionally high spatial resolution, which is sufficient to resolve dense \HII regions whose typical size is estimated by the Str\"omgren radius with 1 pc order (Eq. (\ref{eq:stromgren_raius})).
 Previous on-the-fly RT simulations \citep[e.g.,][]{Pallottini:2019,Katz:2019} employed cell sizes an order of magnitude larger than these \HII regions\footnote{Strictly speaking, the size of an individual \HII region around each star particle depends on $Q(\mathrm{H})$, which scales with the star-particle mass.
 For reference, \citet{Katz:2022} employ stellar particles of $400\,M_\odot$, while \citet{Pallottini:2019} use $1.2\times10^{4}\,M_\odot$.
 The corresponding Str\"omgren radii are $\sim 3$ pc and $\sim9$ pc, respectively—both are below the spatial resolution of their simulations. }.
 Consequently, their simulations can produce partially ionized cells where ionizing photons are absorbed within under-resolved volumes, whereas our higher resolution allows cells to be either predominantly neutral \((x_{\rm HII}\approx 0)\) or ionized \((x_{\rm HII}\approx 1)\) (see Figure~\ref{fig:parameter_histgram}).
 Insufficient resolution can lead to an underestimate of both the ionized gas mass and its density, suppressing \(\OIII/\CII\) to below unity according to Equation~(\ref{eq:line_ratio_ver2}).
+We note that we have not performed artificial coarse-graining of our simulation grids to directly test the effect of unresolved \HII regions on the global \OIII/\CII ratios.
+A dedicated convergence study using consistent lower-resolution radiation-hydrodynamic simulations would be needed to fully assess this systematic uncertainty.